-As stated in question 10, the ACCP is applicable only to agreements concerning IP rights entered into by business entities, in particular licence agreements, as well as to other practices of exercising IP rights.
-The two regulations adopted by the Council of Ministers indicated in question 10 provide for exemptions from competition law.
+As stated in question 11, the ACCP is applicable only to agreements concerning IP rights entered into by business entities, in particular licence agreements, as well as to other practices of exercising IP rights.
+The two regulations adopted by the Council of Ministers indicated in question 11 provide for exemptions from competition law.

-15 Copyright exhaustion
+16 Copyright exhaustion

 Does your jurisdiction have a doctrine of, or akin to, 'copyright exhaustion' (EU) or 'first sale' (US)?
-If so, how does that doctrine interact with competition laws, for example with regard to efforts to contract out of the doctrine, to control pricing of products sold downstream and to prevent 'grey marketing'?
+If so, how does that doctrine interact with competition laws?

 The doctrine of 'copyright exhaustion' has applied in Poland since the CNRA came into force and concerns copyrights as well as neighbouring rights.
 In 2004, Directive No. 2001/29/EC of 22 May 2001 was implemented.
-Renting or lending an original or a copy of a piece of work for use is exempt from the doctrine, which means that it requires permission from the holder of the right.
+Renting or lending an original or a copy of a piece of work for use is exempt from the doctrine, which means that it requires permission from the right holder.
 An effort to control pricing of products sold downstream is generally forbidden by competition law.
 Preventing 'grey marketing' or contracting out of the doctrine may be qualified as contrary to competition law.

-16 Import control
+17 Import control